Let’s talk a little about home insurance.

 By raising the deductible, you lower your premium.
 If you save $30 a year, then it will take you 25 years without a claim to break even.
 But if you save $250 a year, then you only need to go three years without a claim to break even.
 That’s an easy choice!

-When it comes to deductibles and premiums, you just need to look at the big picture and do a little math to see what works best for your situation.
+When it comes to deductibles and premiums, it’s important to look at the big picture, do a little math to see what works best for your situation and to find someone you can trust who can take care of your families needs!

 I want your home to be a dream, not a nightmare.
-With the right kind of insurance, you’ll make that dream home a reality!
+And having the right kind of insurance, will help keep that dream home a reality!